-The principle of limitations on total remuneration: the remuneration policy contains all the elements that make it possible to determine the total amount of remuneration.
+The principle of limitations on total remuneration: the Remuneration Policy contains all the elements that make it possible to determine the total amount of remuneration.
 All components of remuneration in this policy have determined upper limits.
 The total amount of remuneration has a directly or indirectly (as the sum of individual components) fixed or determined limit.

-The principle of linking total remuneration to the Company's long-term performance: the components of total remuneration in the remuneration policy are structured so that the remuneration policy for management body members, in addition to taking into account short-term performance, also promotes the business strategy, long-term performance and development, sustainable operations and the Company's sustainability.
+The principle of linking total remuneration to the Company's long-term performance: the components of total remuneration in the Remuneration Policy are structured so that the Remuneration Policy for management body members, in addition to taking into account short-term performance, also promotes the business strategy, long-term performance and development, sustainable operations and the Company's sustainability.

-Principle of economy: the total remuneration is determined up to the amount that does not affect the management of risks of recruiting, motivating and retaining management body members.
+Principle of economy: the total remuneration is set at a level that ensures the ability to recruit, motivate and retain management body members.